Severson-Group/docs.amdc.dev/source/accessories/amds/mainboard/index.md

 | 14 | SYNC_TX_P  | 5V | Differential IO |
 | 15 | SYNC_TX_N  | 5V | Differential IO |

-> **NOTE:** The IsoSPI interface on pins 7-10 is a legacy interface used when connecting an AMDS to a REV D AMDC.
-Newer AMDC hardware revisions use the differential I/O pins for signals between the AMDC and AMDS.
-Additionally, since the release of AMDC Firmware v1.3, the `SYNC_TX` connection on the AMDS no longer serves any purpose.
-However, the connection trace remains on the AMDS.
+> **NOTE:** The IsoSPI interface on pins 7-10 is a legacy interface and is not used.
+Only the differential I/O pins are used for signals between the AMDC and AMDS.

 ### DB15 Connector 2: AMDS GPIO Link